Swords, County Dublin: Strategic vision

-Fingal County Council's "Strategic Vision" for Swords is reputedly to create a sustainable "new city".
-The council has referred to Swords as an "emerging city" and has projected that the population of Swords would rise towards 100,000 by the year 2035.
-The town is the seventh-largest urban area in the country, and the third-largest in County Dublin, after Dublin City and Tallaght.
+Fingal County Council's "Strategic Vision" for Swords declared an aim of forming a sustainable "new city"; the council has referred to Swords as an "emerging city" and has projected that the population of Swords would rise towards 100,000 by the year 2035.
+As of 2023, the town is the eighth-largest urban area in the country.

-The Swords Cultural Quarter Masterplan, by Fingal County Council, proposed to redevelop the centre of Swords surrounding the castle.
+The Swords Cultural Quarter Masterplan by the county council proposed to redevelop the area surrounding the castle into the Swords Cultural Quarter, and to build a new Cultural Centre within this area.
+Enabling work on the Cultural Centre began in April 2023, during which two medieval wells were discovered under the existing car park.
+The wells were removed by archaeologists and preserved for potential display at a later date.
+Construction of the building began in February 2025 and, at that time, was expected to complete in early 2027.
+The development is due to include a new library, art gallery, 165-seat theatre and café.
+If implemented as planned, the masterplan would also change the layout of the roads surrounding the castle.

 Quality of life

 In 2012, Swords was named the third-best town in Ireland to live in.
 The survey conducted by Retail Excellence Ireland took into account safety, retail, dining, entertainment, events, car parking and the overall attractiveness of the town.
 Swords has seen steady regeneration of shop fronts, public buildings, and footpaths and the restoration of Swords Castle since the mid-1990s.
 Households in Swords have the seventh-highest median incomes in the state, among distinct towns (a comparison excluding most other suburbs of the city).

 A 2011 Irish Business Against Litter (IBAL) survey declared Swords to be the second cleanest town in Ireland.
 This came just eight years after an IBAL survey had scored the town as the worst "litter blackspot" in the country.
 In the 2019 survey, An Taisce, who carry out the surveys on behalf of IBAL, stated: "A stellar showing for this large urban area.
 Swords is a model for others to follow."